 Students enrolled in the basic science years at MSM have the option to decelerate.
 This essentially allows them to complete the basic science curriculum over a three-year period (as opposed to the standard two year basic sciences curriculum).
 Students may petition the Student Academic Progress & Promotions Committee (SAPP) at any time to be allowed to enter the five-year program.
 In addition, the SAPP Committee may choose to require students to enter the Five-Year program if deemed appropriate.
-The Anatomy track (Human Morphology) is the single pathway for five-year track students If entering in year 1, students take Human Morphology in year 1, then BP, OS1, 2 & 3 the following year.
+The Anatomy track (Human Morphology) is the single pathway for five-year track students decelerating in year 1.
+Students take Human Morphology, Fundamentals of Medicine I, and Community Health in year 1, then BP, OS1, 2 & 3 the following year.
 Students may enter the decelerated program (5-year track) in the second year also.
-If entering the decelerated program after the 1st Year, students will take the 2nd year curriculum across 2 years - usually Fundamentals of Medicine II, Pharmacology, Nutrition, and Microbiology first, then Pathology and Pathophysiology in the following year.
-Students whose cumulative average in the integrated curriculum is below 72% will be required to decelerate in the first and/or second year.
+If entering the decelerated program after the 1st Year, students will take the 2nd vear curriculum across 2 years - usually Fundamentals of Medicine II, Pharmacology, Nutrition, and Microbiology first, then Pathology and Pathophysiology in the following year.
+Students whose cumulative average in the integrated curriculum is below 72% will be required to decelerate in the second year.